 The biggest difference between CBD and CBN is that the latter is mildly psychoactive, which makes sense since it originates from THC.
 Similar to other cannabinoids, CBN also works by interacting with the endocannabinoid system present inside our bodies, specifically the CB1 and CB2 receptors.

-CBN isolate is a white powder which consists of pure CBN, up to 99% and is made by extracting CBN from a hemp plant.
+CBN isolate is a hemp concentrate that consists of pure CBN, up to 99%, and is made by extracting CBN from a hemp plant.
 The isolate can then be used in a number of edibles and topicals, as required.